-We arrived late the in afternoon and went straight for the old town to try some of the tasty food we had heard so much about.
-Although home to 16 michelin stars, it was the 200 pintxos bars that I was looking forward to the most!
-Pintxos (pronounced ‘Pintoes’) are a tradition in San Sebastian, small bite size food portions, traditionally served with local wine or cider.
-Or to put it another way – the Basque country’s version of tapas!
+We arrived in San Sebastian late the in afternoon, and went straight for the old town to try some of the tasty food we had heard so much about.
+Although home to 16 Michelin stars, it was the 200 pintxos bars that I was looking forward to the most!
+Pintxos (pronounced ‘Pintoes’) are a tradition in San Sebastian.
+They are small bite size food portions, traditionally served with local wine or cider – or to put it another way, the Basque country’s version of tapas!

-Of course its fresher but I’m also told you will also get better quality from the menu too.
-Children’s menus are not prevalent so although prices seem reasonable, when you end up paying for four adults – maybe not so much… We enjoyed a tasty meal and some nice Rioja but decided on a early night as we had an action packed next day planned!
+Of course its fresher, but I was also told you may get better quality from the menu too.
+Children’s menus are not prevalent so although prices seem reasonable, when you end up paying for four adults, maybe not so much… We enjoyed a tasty meal and some nice Rioja, but decided on an early night as we had an action packed day planned.

 #anchovies anyone?
 These are from @lacepatp in the #oldtown of #sansebastian were 👌 We tried them on a #foodtour from @discoversansebastian – the best way to taste this city’s #pintxos #foodie #foodlover #basquecountry #Spain #ilovespain #ineedspain #travel #travelblogger @spaininireland @sansebastiantourism

-There is an a funicular railway to Monte Igueldo close by which offers great views of San Sebastián, as well as an old amusement park.
+There is an a funicular railway to Monte Igueldo which offers great views of San Sebastián, as well as an old amusement park.
 In fact there are several places to enjoy the view in San Sebastian.
 Monte Urgull where the statue of Christ watches over the old town, is another favourite.
 This is the only place where you will see the city’s three beaches and is home to La Mota Castle and San Telmo Museum.

 I have no doubt we had THE best tour guide, Eskerne Falcon, from Discover San Sebastián.
-Her bubbly personality and perfect English won us over, even before we tasted the food!
-She immediately made the kids at ease, asked them what food they liked and assured them that they would enjoy some tasty pintxos!
+Her bubbly personality won us over, even before we tasted the food!
+She immediately made the kids at ease, asked them what food they liked, and assured them that they would enjoy some tasty Pintxos.

 Our first port of call was Bernardo Etxea where we tried octopus, fried green peppers and a delicious shrimp brochette, accompanied by local cider and white wine from the area.
 Eskerne, ever the professional, had also ordered plenty of Jamon Iberico, in case we wanted to play it safe.

 We moved on to Bar La Cepa.
-Open since 1948, it is practically an institution in San Sebastian.
+Open since 1948, it is a landmark in San Sebastian.
 We had mouthwatering anchovies as well as Gavilla (ham and cheese toasties) for the kids.
 Our last stop was Gandarias.
 Ranked as one of San Sebastian’s top restaurants on TripAdvisor, it was packed with locals and tourists alike.

-We paid a visit to the aquarium, just a few minutes walk from the harbour, to let the kids have some much needed play time.
-It’s not the best aquarium I have ever visited, but it was exactly what was needed after a morning full of adult entertainment.
-We had just enough time for a quick visit to Spain’s largest Zara store.
-We simply had to avail of the 20% savings – sure it would be rude not to…
+We paid a visit to the Aquarium after lunch, to let the kids have some much needed play time.
+It’s not the best aquarium I have ever visited, but it was exactly what was needed after a morning full of adult entertainment and it is just a few minutes walk from the harbour.

 San Sebastian is everything you want in a city and more.
 It is ideal for a short break, yet offers so much that you will want to stay longer.
 It is stylish, full of character and has some of the best dining options in the world.
 Go discover San Sebastian.